Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Maximum Emergency Fund (6 months of expenses): $5,620 x 6 = $33,720

-For this family, an emergency fund of $16,860 to $33,720 would provide a robust financial cushion.
-This range covers their essential living costs in case of unexpected events or income disruptions, helping them avoid debt and maintain stability.
+For this family, an emergency fund of $16,860 to $33,720 would provide a financial cushion.
+This range covers their essential living costs in case of unexpected events or income disruptions, helping them possibly avoid debt and maintain stability.

 If everything is in one account, it’s hard to know what’s daily living costs and what your emergency fund looks like.
 Setting up a separate account for your emergency fund provides clarity.

 Set up an automatic transfer to your emergency fund each month, even if it’s a small amount.
 Many Canadian banks allow you to create sub-accounts for specific goals, making it easy to separate these funds from everyday spending.
+Some even let you set up automated savings plans to put your emergency fund savings on autopilot.

 Track your expenses to see where your money goes each month.
 This can reveal areas to cut back and free up money for your emergency fund.
 For example, reducing non-essential costs like dining out or subscription services and then saving that money instead can make a big difference.